usujjwals/customer_churn/README.md

 ## 🚀 Overview
 An end-to-end machine-learning pipeline to predict customer churn for a telecom provider.
 Key steps: data loading & validation, exploratory analysis (including skew inspection), PCA for dimensionality reduction, and comparison of three classifiers—ultimately selecting an SVM with RBF kernel for the best cross-validated accuracy.
+Also, saving the models using joblib to use them again.

 ## 📦 Dataset
 - **Source**: [Kaggle Telecom Churn Dataset by barun2104](https://www.kaggle.com/datasets/barun2104/telecom-churn/data)